gregberge/loadable-components/README.md

 ## Motivation

 Splitting your React application and rendering it server-side is complicated.
-Several has tried, [react-router gave up](https://reacttraining.com/react-router/web/guides/code-splitting), today only [next.js](https://github.com/zeit/next.js/) is doing it right.
-First I decided to not do it (afraid by react-router) on my website.
+Several have tried, [react-router gave up](https://reacttraining.com/react-router/web/guides/code-splitting), today only [next.js](https://github.com/zeit/next.js/) is doing it right.
+First I decided to not do it (afraid by react-router 😱) on my website.
 But then I think "Fuck code splitting shouldn't be a problem today, let's do it.".

 I tried several solutions, [react-async-components](https://github.com/ctrlplusb/react-async-component), [react-loadable](https://github.com/thejameskyle/react-loadable) and for each of them server-side rendering is very complicated.
 I decided to create `loadable-components` with for main goal: reducing API in order to make it as easier as possible for the developer.
-I inspired from [styled-components](https://www.styled-components.com/) and [Apollo](http://dev.apollodata.com/) for the API and `loadable-components` was born.
+I inspired from [`styled-components`](https://www.styled-components.com/) and [Apollo](http://dev.apollodata.com/) for the API and `loadable-components` was born.

 ## Getting started